devicetree-org/lopper/README-architecture.txt

     If inconsistencies or other errors are detected, the user is notified and lopper exits.

+    Lopper can also stay resident after execution and offer a ReST API to query the device tree.
+The details of the API are still in design, but will be described in this document when complete.

   - cleanup

     As part of processing the input files, lopper generates temp or intermediate